JoeHolt/HandGestureRecognizer/docs/index.md

 **Model**
 There are many modifications to make to the model portion of the project.
 My most notable curiosities are listed bellow:
+0. I would like to make my final layer of the ResNet-18 model a little more complex.
+Right now it is just a simple linear layer, but if I were to improve upon this I think I could get a higher accuracy.
 1. I would like to train the existing model for around 175 more epochs.
 I will try this once I have access to a GPU or two
 2. I would like to try a deeper resnet model, ie ResNet-152.
 Again, I will need some compute power first.
 3. I would like to try the [EfficientNet-L2-475 + SAM](https://paperswithcode.com/paper/sharpness-aware-minimization-for-efficiently-1) model, the current ImageNet champion